 Getting a certified copy of a business document in Michigan costs $16.
 (For documents over 6 pages long, add $1 for each additional page.)
 Some businesses keep a certified copy of their Articles of Organization—plus any amendments—with their business records, just in case.
 You might need to show certified copies to a bank, investor, or state agency.

 Find out how to get a certified copy of your Michigan Articles of Organization.

 Michigan Certificate of Good Standing

 Getting a Certificate of Good Standing in Michigan costs $10.
 Issued by the state, this certificate proves that your LLC is active and has filed all necessary state reports.
 The fastest way to obtain a Certificate of Good Standing is through the LARA Online Filing System.
-Online processing takes around 3 business days.
+Online processing takes around 3 business days after receipt.
 You will probably need a Certificate of Good Standing if you want to register your business in another state.

 Here’s how to get a Michigan Certificate of Good Standing.